shantoroy/shantoroy.github.io/_posts/2022-04-14-install-kali-linux-in-raspberry-pi-4.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post explains the procedure of Setting up a Kali Linux OS in a Raspberry Pi 4 without any Monitor, Keyboard, and Mouse"
 ---

 If you want to install a Kali Linux machine in your Raspberry pi, it is quite easy to do.
 You basically flush the image in a microSD and then run it from the raspberry pi.